btj/ogp-notes/single_object_doc_instr.md

 ### Defaults

-If no `@mutates` or `@inspects` clause is specified for a given method or constructor, the default is that it may inspect and mutate any object that is not an instance of an immutable class.
+If no `@mutates` or `@inspects` clause is specified for a given method or constructor, the default is that it may inspect any object and mutate any object that is not an instance of an immutable class.
 Exception: if an instance method's name starts with `get` or `is`, the default is that it may mutate no object and that it may inspect `this`.

 A constructor is always allowed to mutate `this`.